 The artwork was placed through the Los Angeles based art consultancy Art Dimensions.

-Short video presentation of the Waterlillies painting
+Short video presentation of the Waterlilies painting

-"Waterlillies" was created using acrylic and inkjet inks applied onto canvas and stretched over aluminum bars.
+"Waterlilies" was created using acrylic and inkjet inks applied onto canvas and stretched over aluminum bars.
 The video shows how the artist was able to give a thick glossy sheen to areas representing water and a flat matte finish to the oval shapes representing the lilies' large leaves.

 Art Dimensions "Beyond The Palette" podcast #27 featuring artist Carlo Marcucci.